-Senior Mental Health: 6 Tips to Improve Cognition & Emotion as We Age
+Senior Mental Health: 6 Ways to Improve Cognition & Emotion as We Age

-From memory problems and cognitive decline to a growing loneliness epidemic, seniors are especially vulnerable to mental health issues.
+Memory problems, cognitive decline and a growing loneliness epidemic, all make seniors especially vulnerable to mental health issues.

 The good news about Senior Mental Health

-The good news about Senior Mental Health is that there are a number of activities and resources available to help keep the older adults close to you engaged and in good mental health and spirits.
+The good news about senior mental health is that it is a treatable condition.
+In addition to the possibility of clinical intervention through the use of prescribed medications or therapy, there are a number of activities and resources available to help keep older adults engaged and in good mental health and spirits.

 A variety of avenues exist—many at no cost—for older adults to stay sharp and boost their mood.